First steps: What to do if you have been sexually assaulted

 - Get medical care as soon as possible.

 - If the assault has occurred within the last four days, go to the Santa Monica Rape Treatment Center or another medical clinic that specializes in sexual assault examinations.
 USC Relationship and Sexual Violence Prevention and Services, as the designated Sexual Assault Resource Center, recommends the Santa Monica Rape Treatment Center (310-319-4000), which is open 24 hours a day.
 The Rape Treatment Center can arrange for free transportation, when needed.
 It also provides free, confidential medical care and the collection of forensic evidence, if sought.
 It also provides free crisis counseling.
 You may also request medications for the prevention of sexually transmitted infections (including HIV) and emergency contraception.
 Another option in Los Angeles is the Violence Intervention Program (323-226-3961).
 If you think you may have been given a rape drug, request that you give a urine and blood sample.
 These samples need to be collected quickly as these kinds of drugs leave the system quickly.

 - If more than four days have passed since the assault, go to the USC Engemann Student Health Center for medical care (including emergency contraception) and testing for sexually transmitted infections (213-740-9355).
 The Engemann Student Health Center cannot collect evidence.

 - Call a trusted friend, family member or someone else who can provide emotional support.
 Remember that professional counselors are available for you through USC Relationship and Sexual Violence Prevention and Services.
 These counselors also will accompany you to the medical clinic and/or through the reporting process upon your request.
-During regular business hours, call (213) 740-4900.
-After hours, call (213) 321-3982.
+Call (213) 740-4900 – after hours, press 0 to reach a counselor.

 - Remember that you have a right to report the incident officially.
 See the section on reporting option for details.